mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 The base URL for all calls to the API is: https://hub.mendix.com/rest/transform/v1/dependenciesjson.

 {{% alert type="info" %}}
-For the current release, the interactive features of the Open API interface are not operational and therefore the **Try it out** feature does not work.
+For the current release, the interactive features of the OpenAPI interface are not operational and therefore the **Try it out** feature does not work.
 {{% /alert %}}

 ### 4.2 Location of the dependencies.json file of an App